-Mike, pictured above (second left), has been volunteering with us for three years and kindly wrote this piece for The Countryman on his time as an Earth Trust volunteer.
+Mike, pictured above (second left), has been volunteering for over five years and wrote this piece for The Countryman on his time as an Earth Trust volunteer…

 “After 42 years as a telecoms engineer I took early retirement and my plan was to indulge in my favourite pastimes, such as woodwork and photography, and maybe volunteering, but I had no idea for what.